 Take note of the texture and taste.

-Next, make a note of what you need to adjust and by how much.
+Next, note what you need to adjust and by how much.
 Should you alter the procedure?
 Add steps?
-Note down everything.
+Note everything.

 Why?

-Don’t you want to exactly recreate recipes that you got right after several attempts at tweaking?
+Don’t you want to recreate precisely the recipes you got right after several attempts at tweaking?

 I’m sure you do.